Quoll: Reproduction

 Mating occurs during the winter months.
 Once a female quoll has been impregnated, the folds on her abdomen convert into a pouch that opens at the back.
 The gestation period is ~21 days (species dependent).
-A baby quoll, or pup, is the size of a grain of rice at birth.
+A newborn quoll, or joey, is the size of a grain of rice at birth.
 Up to 30 quolls (species dependent) can be born in each litter, but the number that can be raised is limited by the number of teats.
 The survivors fuse to the teats and suckle milk in their mother's pouch for 6–8 weeks.
 After this, the pups unfuse from the teats and the mother can deposit them in a den where they can remain for over a month.

 Quolls reach maturity at one year old, and have a natural lifespan of 1–5 years (species dependent).
-A 2008 study of spotted-tailed quoll pouches reported their appearance was a reliable indicators of reproductive status; during the follicular phase pouches were red and had secretions, and after ovulation pouches were deep and wet.
+The appearance of their pouches have been reported to be a reliable indicator of reproductive status: during the follicular phase pouches are red and have secretions, and after ovulation pouches are deep and wet.
 This can determine where a female quoll is in her ovarian cycle, which is anticipated to be helpful in breeding management.